 Marine Biologist & Ornithologist

-Patrick Lewis was awarded a PhD for his research into the threats posed by invasive marine species in the Antarctic region and the sub-Antarctic islands.
-He has worked on a number of other polar research projects including the population genetics of island marine communities, biodiversity genetics of Antarctic terrestrial invertebrates, and climate implications for invasive establishment in high latitudes.
-Patrick's conservation experience includes working as the Manager for Responsible Industry in the WWF International Arctic Programme.
-He spent the last seven months exploring the Arctic coasts of Svalbard and Greenland in a 35ft yacht - after fleeing the Arctic winter he ended up managing a chimpanzee conservation project in Africa before heading to the warm shores of the Caribbean.
+Patrick Lewis was awarded a PhD for his research into the threats posed by invasive marine species in the Antarctic region and the subantarctic islands.
+He has worked on a number of other polar research projects, including the population genetics of island marine communities, biodiversity genetics of Antarctic terrestrial invertebrates, and climate implications for invasive establishment in high latitudes.
+Patrick’s conservation experience includes working as the manager for responsible industry in the WWF International Arctic Programme.
+He spent the last 7 months exploring the Arctic coasts of Svalbard and Greenland in a 35-foot (10.7 meter) yacht.
+After fleeing the arctic winter, he ended up managing a chimpanzee conservation project in Africa before heading to the warm shores of the Caribbean.